neophob/wpc-emu/README.md

 On some games (like Congo) it can be enabled/disabled in its settings, 'Special mode' has to be on.

+Then when you are playing and the pinball machines internal clock reaches midnight, the game stops (it's like the power has been cut) and after a few seconds says 'midnight madness' on the display (on most games there's also a special sound indication).
+For one minute you get a multiball.. some games display additional graphics on the display when targets are hit.

+Midnight Madness was the idea of Dwight Sullivan, who had a dream of seeing every game in an arcade light up with this mode at the exact same time.
+That also meant asking other programmers to put the MM routine into their games.
+Some did and some didn't.

+When you start a game on Junk Yard right before the clock reaches midnight, the devil will say 'interesting' at the start of the game, instead of the regular 'Crazy Bob' opening scene.

+Note Theatre of Magic does not have this Midnight Madness special mode.
+Midnight Madness is the name of a regular mode in the game that can be started on every game played..

 ## WPC

 - http://bcd.github.io/freewpc/The-WPC-Hardware.html